General Electives

 ENTREPRENEURSHIP

 Entrepreneurship explores entrepreneurial characteristics, business leadership, and the skills and steps involved in marketing, developing, starting, and exiting a business.
 Key topics and activities include hands-on projects to apply the knowledge as a small business owner and entrepreneur.
-The course is aligned to the Marketing, Sales, and Services pathway.

 SUGGESTED GRADE LEVEL: 9 – 12 PRE-REQUISITES: None